-Detention is served on Wednesday afternoon from 2:30 p.m. to 3:30 p.m.
+Detention will be served after school from 2:30 p.m. to 3:30 p.m.
 Notification of the exact day will be communicated to the parents/guardians, through a note sent home.
-Once a student accumulates three detentions, the next demerit or detention will result in an In-School or Out-of-School suspension.
+Once a student accumulates three detentions (per semester), the next demerit or detention will result in an In-School or Out-of-School suspension at the principal's discretion.
 The suspension will be held on a day arranged by the principal.
 The student will complete work assigned by his/her teachers in the school office and/or perform service activities in the school.
 Any work not completed and turned in to the teacher by the next day will result in a zero.

 Suspended days do not accumulate and do not appear on the student's record.
 Discipline records are not forwarded to any school requesting school records.
-However, if a student is transferring or applying to a high school and the request for information form asks for suspension or expulsion history, IWA will share this information.
+However, if a student is transferring or applying to a high school and the request for information form asks for suspension or expulsion history, IWA will share this information at the principal's discretion.